johncmacy/django-from-excel/README.md

 ## TODO's

-1. Columns with boolean data *and* blanks are given the float64 dtype
+1. Detect nullable data by columns with blank cells, while maintaining ability to detect column's data type
-2. Detect duplicate data that should be in a foreign table, create ForeignKey field
+2. Detect duplicate data that should be in a foreign table, and create corresponding ForeignKey field
 3. Create an eject command